9init/Travolic/README.md

             - `arrival`
             - `duration`

+## Issues
+- `The server hangs`: The server may take up to 30s waiting the completed flag from the end-point.
+    - `Possible solution`: Request an id to track the request intermittently.

 ## Setup
 We use npm package manager
 - Install node dependencies `$ npm install`
 - Edit **.env** file to fit your workplace.
 - Run the system `$ npm start`, you will see a output telling you that the server is running.